Sixty Parkside

 No analysis available

-I searched for any owner-occupancy percentage or community-description language indicating a high owner-occupied building, but there were no matches.
-Since the remarks do not provide a basis for estimating the percentage, the value remains unknown.
+I searched for any explicit owner-occupancy percentage or descriptive language indicating a high owner-occupied community, but found none.
+The remarks describe the building and units, not the ownership mix.
+Because there is no direct evidence, the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.